noodldocs/noodldocs.github.io/nodes/visual/group.md

 The color of the border.
 Only available it **Border Style** is set to have a border.

 **Visible**
-Toggle the visibility of the Group on and off.
+Toggle the visibility of the node on and off.

 **zIndex**
 The depth index for this node, this can be any number.